rsdoiel/antenna/science_and_technology.md

 date: 2024-12-10, from: OS News

 Today I’m delighted to announce Willow, our latest quantum chip.
 Willow has state-of-the-art performance across a number of metrics, enabling two major achievements.
 The concensus seems to be that this is a major achievement and milestone in quantum computing, and that it&#8217;s come faster than everyone expected.
 This topic is obviously far more complicated than most people can handle, so we have to rely on the verdicts and opinions from independent experts to gain some sense of just how significant an announcement this really is.
-The paper&#8217;s published in Nature for those few of us posessing the right amount of skill and knowledge to
+The paper&#8217;s published in Nature for those few of us possessing the right amount of skill and knowledge to disseminate this information.

 <br>